apnadkarni/blt/man/tree.rst

   **-recurse**
     If *path* is a directory, recusively load files and subdirectories into the tree.
-New tree nodes are created for each file and subdirectory.
+New nodes are created for each file and subdirectory.

 *treeName* **dump** *node* ?\ *switches* ... ?
   Returns a list of the paths and respective data for *node* and its